theisen1337/DataValidation-Challenge-/README.md

 ### Initial Thoughts
 The feature seems pretty straight forward, I will start by laying out the steps I plan to take.
-1. Setup git, pycharm, pytest, python 3.8, Postman, and pipeline for code version-control (~30 minutes)
+1. (x) Setup git, pycharm, pytest, python 3.8, Postman, and pipeline for code version-control (estimated:~30 minutes)
-2. Setup up documentation to keep track of thoughts, setup, and procedure for feature. ( ~5 minutes)
+2. (x) Setup up documentation to keep track of thoughts, setup, and procedure for feature (estimated: ~5 minutes)
-3. Start by getting data into python and analyzing data for setting up data digestion (~30 minutes)
+3. (x) Start by getting data into python and analyzing data for setting up data digestion (estimated: ~30 minutes)
-4. Digest data into standard data format, and Test for unknowns and Test for edge cases (~1.5 hour)
+4. (x) Digest data into standard data format, and Test for unknowns and Test for edge cases (estimated: ~1.5 hour)
-5. Setup and Test back-end business logic for handling date-time and generating restaurants open during that date-time. ( ~1 hour)
+5. Setup and Test back-end business logic for handling date-time and generating restaurants open during that date-time. (estimated: ~1 hour)
-6. Setup Flask to implement REST API access to business logic.
-(10 minutes)
+6. Setup Flask to implement REST API access to business logic. (estimated: 10 minutes)
-7. Test with Postman (20 minutes)
+7. Test with Postman (estimated: 20 minutes)

 After these steps are satisfied, I will attempt to finish bonus criteria.